Are you one of those mummy bloggers who know that you need SEO but you don’t know enough about it?

-- As a Mummy Blogger your time is very limited so you need to decide what blogging activity will give you the highest return on investment.
+- As a Mummy Blogger, your time is very limited so you need to decide what blogging activity will give you the highest return on investment.

 - Keyword research takes a lot of precious time and is better done by an SEO expert to get the best results every time.

-- Blogging can be time consuming and stressful so spend time doing the things you love compared to the things you dislike.
+- Blogging can be time-consuming and stressful so spend time doing the things you love compared to the things you dislike.

 - No need to spend time studying SEO every month trying to understand the latest trends.
 Leave this task to someone like me who loves it.

 - I am a Mummy like you so I get it.
-Your time is better spent with you children because they grow so quickly.
+Your time is better spent with your children because they grow so quickly.
 Avoid having regrets later of not spending time with your family.

 - For $27 a month it is less than the cost of hiring childcare for 3 hours so there’s no need to feel guilty about letting someone else handle it.

 As you can see getting your blog to rank higher in Google™ is a very simple process if you follow the rules or code.